-If we think you might have a VRE infection, we may take the following samples and send them to a laboratory for testing: blood, wound swab, urine or sputum (spit).
+If we think you might have a VRE infection, we may take samples of blood, urine or sputum (spit) and a wound swab if relevant.

 How is a VRE infection treated?

 If you are colonised with VRE you do not need any treatment.